 The application zooms in on the highlights automatically when using this set of options so you can examine this area better.

 You can:

-- change the minimum printable dot/input percentage (in the Found At field), - change the tone it produces on print (in the Measured Tone Value field).
+- change the minimum printable dot / lightest good quality patch found on print (in the Found At field), - change the tone it produces on print (in the Measured Tone Value field).